Ilghar/Signature-animation/START_HERE.md

 After deploying to Netlify:

-1. Open `test-iframe.html` in a browser (from your Netlify URL)
+1. Open your deployed site (`index.html`) directly from the Netlify URL
-2. Or test directly in Adobe Portfolio
+2. Embed that URL in Adobe Portfolio or another host you control
-3. Check browser console (F12) for any errors
+3. Check the browser console (F12) for any CSP errors

 ## 💡 Why This Works